 You know the drill; two busy careers, kids who need support, house, car, pets, aging parents to be taken care of, community activities.
 All good things, but where is the time left in busy lives to nurture relationships, especially the most important relationship; your spouse or significant other.

 There are a number of quick techniques to build your relationships with big impact:

-- Create a habit of reunion everyone.
-Re-entry, those few minutes when you first see each other, are critically important.
-Hold off complaining about your day until after you have established a caring connection.
+- At the end of the work day, the first few minutes when you see each other are critically important.
+Hold off complaining about your day until after you have established a caring connection with each other.

 - Practice an appreciation ritual every day.
 This could be one compliment or one thank you, it doesn’t have to be elaborate or expensive, simply expressing appreciation to the person most important to you.

 Psychologist Mark E. Sharp, who specializes in relationships and Chelsea Madsen, Ph.D, a licensed marriage and family therapist, say it doesn’t take long hours of quality time to enhance your relationship connection.
 What’s important is developing an “attitude of carrying your spouse or partner with you” throughout your day.
 Here are six simple ways to sustain a strong connection :

 - Use technology for good.
 Technology can strain your relationship if constantly plugged in, but it doesn’t have to.
 Sending a quick text or email takes just a few seconds but can send an important message – I am thinking about you and I love you.
 If you get too busy, set an alarm on your phone as a reminder.
 Or schedule specific times in your day to reconnect, even if it’s a brief chat.